What’s the average pay for a speech–language pathologist?

 - Job listing data is easy to get, because it’s online and easy to extract from the internet.
 Employers post rates online daily in order to hire.
 But SLPs don’t post their real pay rates online unless asked to.

-In sum, the pay ranges listed on job boards aren’t averages, but people pulling this data who have no experience with how the data was created in the first place treat them as such.
+In sum, the pay ranges listed on job boards aren’t averages.
+But people pulling this data who have no experience with how the data was created in the first place treat them as such.

 Want to see an example of the silly stuff these job websites spit out?